Overwhelmed by the chaos of your home? Feeling like there’s stuff everywhere? Then this 30 Day Declutter Challenge is for you!

 The items you keep should be ones that you have used within the last year or have sentimental value that your grandkids would appreciate (for example your wedding dress).

 Things like “aspirational clothing” (clothing that you don’t fit into yet that you hope to someday), fine china that you haven’t used in your 5 years of marriage and sentimental items that really have little meaning to you should not be kept.
-This is such a morbid thought but I always think to myself, if I die would this add value to anyone else?
+This is such a morbid thought but I always think to myself, if I die, would this add value to anyone else?
 If I’m keeping something because I think it would be a nice thing to pass on to my kids then it should have some meaning.

 Donating or selling items is by far the best thing to do with items you’re no longer keeping.
 I always let our babysitters and my niece get first dibs at my clothes and send photos of things I’m getting rid of to my sisters and mom to see if they want it.

-From what doesn’t get claimed, gets either sold or donated to our local thrift store!
-I’ve been asked where I donate items.
-I typically donate them to a local thrift store that I know and love (Arc’s Value Village).
+When it comes to donating, check out your local thrift store first (one I like is Arc’s Value Village).
 There are lots of great places to donate items to and even some that pick up items (in MN you can even have some places pick up your items like DAV).
 I sell some of my name brand clothes on Poshmark (find me @jen_biswas) and other items through our local neighborhood app.